L3m0nCa/coding.mwsc.team/index.md

 ## [Resources](https://codingclubmwsc.github.io/resources.html)
 Resources and tools that can be used when making projects or learning how to code.

-# For more information go to the Coding Club Google Classroom
+# For more information join the discord server